What is the Difference Between Flat and Satin Paint?

 What is Flat Paint?

-For starters, let’s take a look at flat paint.
+For starters, let’s take a look at flat paint first.

-Perhaps one of the most popular types of interior paints, flat paint is a cheaper and easier-to-use option.
+Perhaps one of the most popular types of interior paint, flat paint is a cheaper and easier-to-use option.

 For this reason, it is generally recommended that flat paint be used on ceilings and other low-traffic areas of the house.